techidaily/site-facebook/source/_posts/1719147892222-enhancing-sharing-experience-move-fb-content-to-top-3-apps-with-ease.md

 ## Export Facebook Notes and Posts to Three Major Services

- As announced on[Facebook Newsroom](https://about.fb.com/news/2021/04/transfer-your-facebook-posts-and-notes-with-our-expanded-data-portability-tool/) , the social giant will allow users to transfer their posts and notes to three popular online services.
+ As announced on [Facebook Newsroom](https://about.fb.com/news/2021/04/transfer-your-facebook-posts-and-notes-with-our-expanded-data-portability-tool/) , the social giant will allow users to transfer their posts and notes to three popular online services.
 You'll be able to export your posts and notes to Google Docs, Blogger, and WordPress.com.

 In Facebook's own words: